Bansco/subilo/README.md

 ExecStart=/path/to/thresh -c /path/to/.threshfile -l /path/to/thresh-logs -p 8080
 ```

-NOTE: Make sure to update it with the right path to the Thresh binary and flags.
+**NOTE**: Make sure to update it with the right options and path to the Thresh binary.

 Now enable and start thresh service: